-Make sure you're not paying more than you need to for gas and electricity.
-Use our expert advice to switch energy firm with confidence, and choose a deal that’s right for you.
+Avoid paying more than you need to for gas and electricity.
+Use our expert advice to switch energy firm with confidence, and choose a deal that’s right for your household.

-Here, we set out the switching process, including what you'll need, what to look out for, and what to do if you have a problem.
+Read on to find out more about the switching process, including what you'll need, what information to look out for and what to do if you encounter an issue.

 Prices vary by region, and some energy deals are only available in certain areas, so using your full address will make sure that the quotes you get are applicable to your home.

-You’ll need to provide these so that any savings estimates are based on the deal you’re currently paying for.
+You’ll need to provide these so that any savings estimates are based on the deal you’re on currently.

 If you don’t provide the name of your current tariff, a price comparison website will often assume you’re on your supplier's default or out-of-contract tariff.
-This may be more expensive than your current deal, which risks you getting an over-inflated figure of how much money you could save.
+This may be more expensive than your current deal, so you risk getting an over-inflated savings figure.

 Without the name of your current energy supplier, the default used may be the company that historically supplied your area.
 As with assumptions about your tariff, there’s a risk that this will make your savings look bigger than the reality.